biscuit-auth/website/content/docs/Usage/haskell.md

 ```

 You can also provide custom queries that will be run against all the
 generated facts.
-Be careful, only facts from the _authority block_
+By default, only facts from the _authority block_
-and the _authorizer_ are queried; block facts are ignored since they
+and the _authorizer_ are queried.
+Block facts can be queried either
-can't be trusted.
+by appending `trusting previous` to the query (be careful, this will
+return facts coming from untrusted sources), or by appending
+`trusting {publicKey}`, to return facts coming from blocks signed by
+the specified key pair.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}